KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/ArraySwapToEqualSum/readme.md

 1. Problem Description
+Also named as "SwapSum" problem.
 Given two arrays A and B of integers, determine if a single swap between any element of A and any element of B can make the sum of both arrays equal.
 Return True if possible, otherwise False.

 2. Example Input/Output
 Input: